 £10.00 will be your special discounted price when ordered directly via Rachel, instead of the rrp of £15.99

-London’s North Bank in 50 Buildings was published in mid-November!
+London’s North Bank in 50 Buildings has been published!
 Complementing South Bank in 50 Buildings the new book profiles our favourite buildings along the north side of the Thames between Vauxhall Bridge and Tower Bridge.
 Interspersed with instantly recognisable landmarks we hope to reveal many overlooked or under-known architectural treasures including ICI and Unilever HQs, Millbank Tower, ‘Big Benzene’, Trinity House, a Christian Mission, Carmelite House and Sion Hall.

 Eagle Eats is one of my new eatable finds.
 Duncan Eagles is a musician from south London who bakes in his spare time and I found his wares at the weekend food market outside the Royal Festival Hall.
 His brownies are fabulous but his peanut butter sandwich cookies were divine.
 You cannot just buy one, trust me!!